golemfactory/awesome-golem/README.md

     * **Compatibility: Beta 1**
 - [Golem Provider dashboard](https://github.com/vciancio/golem-dashboard) - A ReactJS dashboard made to quickly gather status from your provider nodes without havingn to SSH into them.
     * **Compatibility: Beta 1**
-- [Golem Provider dashboard backend](https://github.com/vciancio/golem-node-server) - The flask backend that collects the data from the provider that's then used with the dashboard project above.
+- [Golem Provider dashboard backend / GolemBar](https://github.com/vciancio/golem-node-server) - The flask backend that collects the data from the provider that's then used with the dashboard project above.
-    * **Compatibility: Beta 1**
-- [GolemBar](https://github.com/vciancio/golem-node-server) - A Golang waybar module for tracking the status and value of your Golem provider.
     * **Compatibility: Beta 1**

 ## Provisioning